 - high levels of calcium and other minerals in the urine

-- injuries/trauma to the kidneys or urinary tract
+- injury to the kidneys or urinary tract

-- taking certain medicines, like some over-the-counter pain relievers
+- taking some types of medicines, like some over-the-counter pain medicines

-- vigorous exercise (many athletes, especially distance runners, get hematuria from time to time)
+- strenuous exercise (many athletes, especially distance runners, get hematuria from time to time)

-In rare cases in children, hematuria can be a sign of kidney cancer or bladder cancer, a blood disease, or a blood clot.
-If something like that is going on, hematuria usually will be one of many other symptoms.
+In rare cases, hematuria can be a sign of kidney cancer or bladder cancer, a blood disease, or a blood clot.
+If something like that is going on, hematuria usually will be one of many symptoms.

-Very occasionally, what looks like hematuria might be something else.
-It's possible for things like food dye, some foods (like beets or blackberries), or certain prescription medicines to make a person's urine look red.
+Sometimes what looks like hematuria might be something else.
+Things like food dye, some foods (like beets or blackberries), a girl's monthly period (menstruation), and some prescription medicines can make pee look red.

-Technically speaking, hematuria is a symptom.
-Microscopic hematuria has no visible signs.
-Doctors will only know someone has it if a urine test finds it.
-Gross hematuria can be seen because it changes the color of urine, which can happen with just a little bit of blood.
-In many cases, red or tea-colored urine is the only symptom.
+Gross hematuria is seen because it changes the color of urine, which can happen with only a little bit of blood.
+Often, red or tea-colored urine is the only symptom.

-In more serious cases, hematuria can be just one of many symptoms of another condition.
-For instance, if a bladder infection is causing the hematuria, other symptoms might include fever, pain while peeing, and lower belly pain.
+In some cases, hematuria can be one of many symptoms of another condition.
+For example, if a bladder infection is causing the hematuria, other symptoms might include fever, pain while peeing, and lower belly pain.

 - kidney ultrasound